Dr. John M. Denison Secondary School: Feeder schools

+The school also receives students from Canadian Martyrs Catholic School, due to its proximity.

 Extra-curricular activities

 Athletics

 Denison students take part in a variety of sports including volleyball, basketball, rugby, track and field, soccer, ice hockey, field hockey, and others.
 Inter-school sports are governed by the York Region Athletic Association.
 An optional outdoor education course that teaches survival skills is no longer offered.

 Music

 Denison students can also participate in several musical groups that Denison has to offer, including the award-winning Paramedics of Rhythm and the Shades of Gray.
 Students can show off their talent in the Wind Ensemble, Denison Singers and the Denison Music Council.
 The Music department also plans yearly trips to show the students places outside of Newmarket and Toronto, including a yearly trip to see a musical in Stratford, Ontario.
 The Denison Wind Ensemble travelled to Ottawa in May 2010 to compete in the national music contest, MusicFest Canada.